-The data presented below was current as of March 16, 2021.
-The Commission offers an online tool-the RRC Online Inspection Lookup (OIL)-to search statewide oil and gas inspection and enforcement information, including notices of violation and intentions to sever leases.
+For current data, the Commission offers an online tool-the RRC Online Inspection Lookup (OIL)-to search statewide oil and gas inspection and enforcement information, including notices of violation and intentions to sever leases.
 RRC OIL allows anyone, anywhere at any time to search online records of oil and gas well inspections and violations.
-The tool accesses inspection and enforcement data entered in the RRC's Inspection, Compliance, Enforcement Electronic Tracking System, and allows users to download data set files either statewide or by RRC district office.
+RRC OIL is the public facing search tool that accesses the Commission's Inspection, Compliance, Enforcement Electronic Tracking System, and allows users to download data set files either statewide or by Commission district office.
 Users may customize inspection and violation searches by a variety of criteria in real time.
 OIL is found on the Commission's website at https://rrc.texas.gov/resource-center/research/research-queries/about-rrc-online-inspection-lookup/.